AK Steel Corp.

 - Former Company Name: Armco Inc., GST Steel Co.

 - Type of Facility: Former Hazardous Waste Storage and Disposal – closed.

 - Wastes Handled: Aqueous wastes, contaminated soil, baghouse dust, construction debris, corrosives, inorganic sludges/solids, organic sludges/solids, PCBs <50 parts per million, solvents, TCLP toxic metals and used oil.

 - Treatment and Disposal Methods: Land disposal – closed.

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Permit Application for Renewal Complete: On Aug.
 21, 2003, AK Steel submitted a permit application to the department and U.S. Environmental Protection Agency Region 7, to renew their existing Missouri Hazardous Waste Management Facility Part I Permit and Hazardous and Solid Waste Amendments Part II Permit.
-The department invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.
+The department determined the permit application was complete and invites the public to review and offer written comments on the permit application while the department conducts a technical review of the permit application.

 The public can review and copy the permit application and supporting documents at the Kansas City Public Library’s North-East Branch, 6000 Wilson Road, Kansas City, Missouri (during normal business hours) or the agency locations above.
 Comments on the permit application are more effective if they point out legal or technical issues.
-You may submit written comments online or by mail to Chris Kump-Mitchell, PE, Missouri Department of Natural Resources, 7545 South Lindbergh Blvd., Suite 210, St. Louis, MO 63125-4839.
+You may submit written comments online or by mail to Chris Kump-Mitchell, PE, Missouri Department of Natural Resources, 7545 S. Lindbergh Blvd., Suite 210, St. Louis, MO 63125-4839.

 The AK Steel site is located on about 1,000 acres along the Blue River at 7001 Winner Road in Kansas City, Missouri.
 The Kansas City Bolt and Nut Co. first owned the property in 1888 and manufactured iron nuts and bolts at the site from purchased iron.
 In the early 1920s, open-hearth furnaces were installed and steel products were manufactured from melted steel and iron scrap.
 The company’s name changed to the Sheffield Steel Corp. in 1925 and then to Armco Inc., Midwestern Steel Division, in 1930, when Sheffield Steel Corp. became a subsidiary of Armco Steel Corp.